alixmacdonald10/alixmacdonald10/README.md

 ## I'm Alix

-A *senior software engineer* (not actually a mackerel) specialising in backend and infrastructure, and an ex-Chartered Mechanical Engineer who left it all behind to embark on a software career.
+A *senior software engineer* (not a mackerel) specialising in backend and infrastructure, and an ex-Chartered Mechanical Engineer who decided to cast his a little wider.

-Have a look through my GitHub and my website [my website](https://amackerel.dev) to see more of what I'm all about.
+Have a little trawl through my GitHub and my website, [my website](https://amackerel.dev), to see what I'm all aboat.
+Hopefully something there will catch your eye.

+And yes, I love bad puns.